mvolkmann/blog/src/raycast.md

 - is notable in that makes it easy to create new extensions and submit them to its store so other users can install and use them.

+Raycast extensions can add items to the macOS menu bar.
+Clicking a menu bar item can reveal a list of items.
+Clicking a list item can trigger an action such as opening a URL in Safari.

 ## Installing

 The steps to install Raycast are: